Name Changing Token 24-Hour Trading Volume Tops $122,319.00 (NCT)

 According to CryptoCompare, “The Name Changing Token (NCT) is the native token of the Hashmasks artwork.
 The NCT serves only one single purpose: It allows its holder to give their Hashmask a unique name that is permanently stored and publicly visible on the Ethereum Blockchain.
 Thus, commoditizing the name itself and making it the rarest of all attributes within the entire project.
 This opens up a whole new dimension for collectibles where the value hierarchy of the individual pieces of the whole collective art is highly impacted by the preferences of the consumers. “

-It is usually not possible to purchase alternative cryptocurrencies such as Name Changing Token directly using U.S. dollars.
-Investors seeking to acquire Name Changing Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Name Changing Token using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Name Changing Token directly using US dollars.
+Investors seeking to acquire Name Changing Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Name Changing Token using one of the aforementioned exchanges.

 Receive News & Updates for Name Changing Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Name Changing Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.